Causes and Effects of Desertification on People and the Environment

 Cotton farming in the desert combined with poorly build irrigation channels, from where lot of water simply evaporated, decreased the size of the Aral Sea by 90 (!) percent [8].
 And the land of the dry lake basin became a saline desert where nothing grows on its own.

-Local communities that used to live by the lake rich with fish and biodiversity, live now only amidst dust, pesticide pollution and scorching heat.
+Local communities that used to live by the lake rich with fish and biodiversity, live at present amidst dust, pesticide pollution and scorching heat.
 They are the ones who have seen the ugly face of desertification slowly reaching their doorstep, and they are the ones who are also witnessing how fast sand and dust consume even more land every year.

 Drylands, the most susceptible areas to desertification, are characterized by a scarcity of water during certain periods of the year.
 This means that the original ecosystem of these lands is well-adapted to withstand dry seasons during which plants enter so called summer dormancy, a temporary cessation of growth, in order to preserve themselves, only to turn green and strong as soon as rains come again.